Jean Worthley

 Jean Reese Worthley (February 23, 1925 – April 9, 2017) was an American naturalist.
 She hosted Maryland Public Broadcasting's children's television series Hodgepodge Lodge and co-hosted On Nature's Trail.
 She also wrote The Complete Family Nature Guide, which was published in 1976.

-Education
+Early life and education

-Worthley graduated from Franklin High School in 1940.
+Worthley was born in Pasadena, California, the daughter of Francis Sydney Reese and Waiva A. Dean Reese.
+Her father was an attorney.
+She graduated from Franklin High School in Maryland in 1940.
 At the age of 15, she enrolled at Goucher College where she graduated with a bachelor's degree in biology in 1944.

+Worthley was a WAVE during World War II, working on codes for the United States Navy.
 She later attended University of Massachusetts Amherst, funded by a G.I.
 Bill.
 In 1948, Worthley graduated with a master's degree in entomology and zoology.
 The next year, at University of Maryland, College Park, she took graduate courses in human development and childhood studies.

+Career

+Worthley taught kindergarten and ran preschools in Reisterstown and Garrison Forest when her children were young.
+She hosted more than a thousand episodes of Maryland Public Broadcasting's children's television series Hodgepodge Lodge from 1970 to 1976, and co-hosted On Nature's Trail.
+She appeared, in her "Miss Jean" persona, on a 1975 episode of Mister Rogers' Neighborhood, demonstrating how to make a terrarium.

+Worthley and activist Florence Rogers worked for the designation of Soldiers Delight Wildlands to be designated as a nature preserve.
+She served on the Natural History Society of Maryland's board and edited the society's newsletter.
+She was president of the Soldiers Delight board of directors from 1997 to 1998, and led wildflower hikes along the preserve's trails.
+She taught her late husband's Worthley Botany Class, a weekly community course for adults, in the 1990s.

+Worthley won a National 4-H Alumni Award in 1973.
+In 2007, Minnesota Public Television named an award the 'Miss Jean' Worthley Award for Service to Families and Children.
+Puppeteer and Baltimore native Kevin Clash was the award's first recipient.